legendu-net/blog/misc/content/2018/07/general-programming-tips/general-programming-tips.markdown

   It is suggested that you leverage profession profiling/benchmark tools instead of writing your code to profile/benchmark your application.

+## Engineering

+1. Batch/robot accounts are much more convenient to use than personal accounts in an enterprise environment as personal accounts are often required to do 2FA.

+2. Availability and stability are way more important than productivity and cool technology in critical business applications.
+    Avoid purchasing cutting-edge technologies in those situations but rather wait for new technologies to be well tested before adopting them.

 ## References

 [General Tips for Engineering](http://www.legendu.net/misc/blog/general-tips-for-engineering/)